dumlutimuralp/k8s-with-nsx-t-2.5.x/Part 2/README.md

     --discovery-token-ca-cert-hash sha256:9824b49e691c3ab0dcdeb97b26a57bbb7abf619393a332786a336f2ff5b560e0
 </code></pre>

-<b>Note : All nodes will still be in "NOTREADY" state.
+<b>Note : All nodes will still be in "NotReady" state.
 This is expected.</b>